fuenfgek/projects/README.md

 likes, hasReview are properties.
 The answer of the query is the list of mapped values of all the variables <br>
 (?a), (?b), (?c), (?d), (?e). <br> <br>

-This repo contains a jupyter notebook file with a hash join and sort merge implementation for the following query on the above mentioned dataset: <br>
+This repo contains a python file with a hash join and sort merge implementation for the following query on the above mentioned dataset: <br>
 SELECT follows.subject, follows.object, friendOf.object, likes.object, hasReview.object <br>
 FROM follows, friendOf, likes, hasReview <br>